 World Health Day Awareness

 World Health Day is an annual event observed on April 7th to raise awareness about global health issues and promote healthier living habits.
-The day provides an opportunity for individuals, communities, and governments to come together and take-action towards improving health outcomes for all.
+The day provides an opportunity for individuals, communities, and governments to come together and towards improving health outcomes for all.

-The World Health Day was first observed by the World Health Organization (WHO) in 1950, to mark the organization's founding.
+Health Day was first observed by the World Health Organization (WHO) in 1950, to mark the organization's founding.
 Each year, the WHO selects a specific theme to focus on, and this year's theme is "Building a fairer, healthier world."

 The COVID-19 pandemic has highlighted the existing inequalities in the global health system, and this year's theme aims to address these issues.
 The WHO is calling for urgent action to address health inequalities and improve access to healthcare for all, regardless of their socio-economic status, ethnicity, or gender.

 To mark the occasion, the WHO is organizing a range of activities, including virtual events, seminars, and campaigns.
 These events aim to raise awareness about the importance of health equity and encourage individuals to take action to improve their health and well-being.

 The COVID-19 pandemic has brought to the fore the critical importance of investing in health systems, ensuring access to healthcare, and building resilience to pandemics and other health emergencies.
 World Health Day serves as a reminder of the urgent need for collective action to address the world's health challenges and build a fairer, healthier world for all.